chris-wood/draft-arc/draft-yun-cfrg-arc.md

 1. The client creates a presentation from the presentation state and sends it to the server.
    The presentation is cryptographically bound to the state's presentation context, and contains proof that the presentation is valid with respect to the presentation context.
-   Moreover, the presentation contains proof that the count of this presentation is within the presentation limit.
+   Moreover, the presentation contains proof that the nonce (an integer) associated with this presentation is within the presentation limit.
 1. The server verifies the presentation with respect to the presentation context and presentation limit.